UMCarpentries/intro-curriculum-r/paper/paper.md

 perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.
-This curriculum lowers the barrier to entry for new instructors, as they do not have to develop their own curriculum or sift through extensive content, and provides a succinct resource for learners to reference both during and after the workshop.
+Furthermore, this curriculum provides a succinct resource for learners to reference both during and after the workshop, and lowers the barrier to entry for new instructors as they do not have to develop their own curriculum or sift through extensive content.
 We developed this curriculum during a two-day sprint, successfully used the curriculum to host a two-day virtual workshop, and updated the material based on instructor and learner feedback.